Oliver was first introduced to motorsport from an early age when his father, Carl Jarvis, was competing in Formula Ford 1600.

 It was in 2008 when Oliver joined the Audi Sport family, racing in the DTM championship.
 He continued in DTM until 2011, as well as finishing 3rd in the first round of the Asian Le Mans series (in 2009) and competing in Le Mans 24hr in an Audi R10 TDi and winning “fastest rookie” (in 2010).

 Oliver made the move to endurance racing in 2012, finishing 3rd at Le Mans 24hr and 3rd at the 6 hours of spa in both 2012 and 2013, as well as winning both the Sebring 12 hours and Daytona 24 hour races in 2013.
 It was in 2015 that Oliver was promoted to replace Tom Kristensen to compete in the World Endurance Championship (WEC) for Audi Sport, alongside teammates Loic Duval and Lucas di Grassi in car number 8.
 The trio finished second in the WEC World Championship in 2016.

 In 2017, Oliver joined Bentley Motorsport as a works driver competing in the Blancpain Endurance Championship, alongside teammates Guy Smith and Steven Kane in car number 7.
 As well as working with Jackie Chan DC Racing run by Jota Sport for the full 2017 WEC in an Oreca LMP2 car, and made history with teammates Ho-Pin Tung and Thomas Laurent at Le Mans 2017 by being the first LMP2 car ever to lead the race outright, and finishing second overall, first in class.

-Oliver still lives in the UK with his wife and daughter, and enjoys cycling, running, snow boarding, kite surfing, and competing in triathlon events – Oliver completed the European Ironman Championship in Frankfurt in 2016.
+Oliver still lives in the UK with his wife and two daughters, and enjoys cycling, running, snow boarding, kite surfing, and competing in triathlon events – Oliver completed the European Ironman Championship in Frankfurt in 2016.